What types of events does the Beard House host? How often?

 Do I get to choose my seat?
 My dining companions?

 Not exactly.
 The configuration of tables at the Beard House is pretty much fixed so we can’t really manipulate the seating.
 Part of the fun of the experience of dining at the Beard House is getting to meet interesting people who share a passion for food.
 That said, we always try to honor special requests for parties to sit together or to have a large group occupy a specific table.
 Such requests should be made at the time the reservation has been made.
 Seating changes are very difficult to accommodate on the day of the event.

 How are the prices for events determined?

-For the most part our prices are set depending on the type of the event: lunch, dinner, or cocktail party.
-As most of our events serve two functions, programming and fundraising, we are always trying to find the perfect balance between making them accessible to as many people as possible and raising money to cover costs and contribute to our operating budget for our other programs.
+For the most part, our prices adhere to a tiered system based on membership level and the nature of the event.
+As most of our events serve two functions—programming and fundraising—we are always trying to find the perfect balance between making them accessible to as many people as possible and raising money to cover costs and contribute to our operating budget for our other programs.

 Do I have to tip?
 Is there tax?